 If depositors withdraw their fixed deposit before the term concludes, depositors may not get any interest or only a portion of the guaranteed interest.

 Low interest rate: When making your saving plans, it’s important to take into account inflation rate.
-In Malaysia inflation rate had risen to 3.3% last year.
-Currently, the highest interest rate offered by fixed deposit is 3.90%, which covers the current inflation but leaves one with not much growth in savings after.
+In Malaysia, inflation rate had risen to 3.3% in 2022.
+Fixed deposit rates may be able to cover current inflation, but leaves one with not much growth in savings after.

 What Are The Fixed Deposit Rates Offered By Banks In Malaysia?